More information regarding the ongoing coronavirus (COVID-19) pandemic can be found in:

 There is a large degree of comparability in death statistics between countries within the UK.
 There are some differences, although these are believed to have a negligible impact on the comparability of the statistics.
 These differences are outlined in the Mortality statistics in England and Wales QMI.

 Death figures reported here are based on deaths registered in the data year.
-This includes some deaths that occurred in the years prior to 2020 (30,779 out of 607,922 deaths).
+These include some deaths that occurred in the years prior to 2021 (32,593 out of 586,334 deaths).
 The Office for National Statistics (ONS) also takes an annual extract of death occurrences in the autumn following the data year to allow for late registrations.
 Further information on the impact of registration delays for a range of causes is available.

-Figures in this release only represent deaths that were registered in England and Wales: these include some deaths of individuals whose usual residence was outside England and Wales (823 of the 607,922 deaths registered in 2020), while any deaths of residents that happened abroad are not included.Nôl i'r tabl cynnwys
+Figures in this release only represent deaths that were registered in England and Wales; these include some deaths of individuals whose usual residence was outside England and Wales (850 of the 586,334 deaths registered in 2021), while any deaths of residents that happened abroad are not included.Nôl i'r tabl cynnwys

 Manylion cyswllt ar gyfer y Bwletin ystadegol